 Wet Woodland

 Wet deciduous woodland is often found on floodplains and as small patches within larger wooded areas when damp ground is colonised by species such as willow, birch and alder.
 It can occur on a wide range of substrates, from acid to base-rich and peaty to mineral soils.
 Wet woodland is an extremely rich invertebrate habitat, supporting a very large number of species, many of which are now rare in Britain.
 There have been considerable losses of wet woodland habitats in Britain in the last century, mainly due to clearance, conversion to other land-uses or the lowering of water-tables through drainage or abstraction.
-It is important, therefore, to retain any areas of carr on a site where it occurs.
+It is important, therefore, to retain any areas of carr on sites where it occurs.

 Threats